DRIVER EDUCATION OPTIONSfor Iowa Homeschooled Students

 Please note that the DOT currently maintains that the first step in parent-taught driver education is to receive DOT “approval” of an application to serve as a teaching parent.
 The DOT is currently not accepting either course instruction or driving time logged before “approval” of the teaching parent.

-Applicants will need to be providing Competent Private Instruction (CPI) and either:
+Applicants will need to be providing Private Instruction under Iowa Code 299A and either:

 - have filed CPI Form A at their school district for the current and previous year (for those using CPI Option 1 or CPI Option 2 with Opt-In Reporting)